What To Do If You Have a Water Leak

 Limit the damage – Any dripping water can be caught in buckets.
 If the ceiling starts to bulge, and safe to do so pierce a few small holes in it to let the water drain through.
 Please note though that if water has been leaking for some time and your ceiling is bulging significantly, it may not be safe to enter the room.

-Turn off your electricity – If you have ever seen a leak before, especially in a ceiling, you will know that they tend to culminate around a light fitting and run down the walls on to light switches and plug sockets.
+If Safe to do so turn off your electricity – If you have ever seen a leak before, especially in a ceiling, you will know that they tend to culminate around a light fitting and run down the walls on to light switches and plug sockets.

 What if you are unsure if the leak is from the water supply or heating pipes?